Merzasphor/MWSE/docs/source/lua/type/tes3misc.rst

     Access to the flag determining if this item is recognized as a key.

 `isSoulGem`_ (`boolean`_)
+    Read-only.
 Determines if this item is a soul gem.

 `mesh`_ (`string`_)
     The path to the object's mesh.